 Here are a couple videos related to delivering microgreens:

 Sprouts and microgreens are often lumped into the same category, but there are significant differences between the two.
 The main difference comes down to where the seed is planted, and what parts of the plant are eaten.
 In the comparison of microgreens vs sprouts, there are health and flavor benefits found in both.
 Sprouts germinate in water and need to be rinsed out a couple of times each day.
 The seed itself is eaten in the case of sprouts, along with the seedling plant.

 Sprouts can be ready to harvest within four to six days of germination.
 Bean, lentil, alfalfa, chickpea and radish are some of the most popular sprouts to grow.
 Microgreens experience more photosynthesis, longer grow times, and more leaf development.
 These plants are grown for one to two weeks, and the leaves and stem are the only part eaten.
 The seed and root is not eaten with microgreens because they are cut off at the soil level after the hulls have shed.

 Maintaining An Organic Operation

 With all of the information available on growing food organically, it is no wonder more people want to operate this way.
-It’s simple to use organic farming methods when you start the journey of growing microgreen seed.
-The first step is to have a container to house the plants and collect water as it runs through the soil.
+It’s simple to use organic farming methods from the moment you grow your first microgreen seed.
+After buying your first batch of organic seeds, the next step is to have a container to house the crop and collect water as it runs through the soil.
 A simple clamshell plastic container will work well, with the lid being used as the water collection tray at the bottom.
-The base material that should be used is organic peat moss or potting soil, which is readily available.
-The next step is to obtain some organic microgreen seeds and plant them in the soil.
-It is a good practice to spread the seed out to give as many plants as possible a chance to grow.
-The seeds then need to be misted a few times each day with filtered water.
-To maintain an organic operation, it is crucial that nothing else be added into the growing of the plants.
+Or you can buy a few inexpensive 1020 trays from your local garden center.

 How to Use Microgreens